mrMalinka/cc-cryptocoin/README.md

 **Example:**
 <img src="images/node.png" width=700>

 The floppy disk inside the disk drive will be used as the wallet.
+Loosing this wallet means loosing the money. **Do not place a lot of nodes close together, this does not have any benefits**.
 > [!NOTE]
 > Do not share the contents of the file inside the floppy disk (or the disk itself) unless you want your money stolen.